-Chickering, a Republican, was the representative for New York's 24th congressional district from 1899 to 1901.
+Chickering was the representative for New York’s 24th congressional district and was a Republican.
+He served from 1899 to 1901.

 From Aug 1893 to Feb 1900, Chickering missed 397 of 734 roll call votes, which is 54.1%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Feb 1900.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.